Skip to main content

 Downgrading Workspace Files

 Note, that as of TS Update 72 version 10.0.6.1196, TradeStation has changed something in their chart format.
 This makes charts incompatible with previous versions of TS.
-When you downgrade a workspace from these versions, the charts will appear blank in the workspace.
+So if you are running Update 89 and downgrade to Update 65, the charts in the workspace will appear blank.
 You will need to recreate the charts manually.
 MultiWalk projects, however, continue to downgrade fine.
 TS has not (yet) changed TradingApp formats.

 See my free utility PatchTSW to downgrade TS workspaces.